The neonatal intensive care unit (NICU): what is it?

 - do fewer vital signs checks if your baby doesn’t need them

-- cut down on stimulation during feeding – for example, by feeding your baby in a quiet, shielded corner, or feeding without talking and looking at the baby
+- cut down on stimulation during feeding – for example, by feeding your baby in a quiet, shielded corner, or feeding without talking and looking at your baby

 - let your baby suck something during and after feeds, or give your baby something to hold when they’re being handled